-This parade has only one storey over the street level shops and was also designed by Henry Braddock.
+This parade is of a single storey set back above street level shops and was also designed by Henry Braddock.
 The flat roofed building is also in red brick with stone or concrete decorations.
-There are Tuscan Doric pilasters on the facade and stylised urns on the parapet.
-Above the windows are decorative panels and a name plaque on the comer.
+There are Tuscan Doric pilasters on the façade and stylised urns on the parapet.
+Above the windows are decorative panels and a name plaque on the corner.